VezertVezert

 Common Pitfall

 Many teams assume that once website development is complete, the technical work is done.
-This leads to no structured performance review, no defined KPIs for conversion optimization, and no roadmap for post-launch website optimization.
+This leads to no structured performance review, no defined KPIs for conversion optimization, and no roadmap for post-launch optimization.
 Launch should be the start of measurement and iteration — not the end.

 Post-launch website optimization dashboard showing Core Web Vitals scores and performance metrics